hardisj/erinsaudiocorner/content/english/loudspeakers/Sonus_Faber_Lumina_II.md

 IMPORTANT SETUP INFO:

 This speaker was measured with the reference point at the tweeter.
-Tweeter level was set to 0dB (by default; jumper can be removed to make it -3dB; data provided below).
 Speaker was broken in.
 Grille was not on.